react-native-community/RNNewArchitectureLibraries/README.md

 ### <a name="test-fabric" />[[Fabric Component] Test the Fabric Component](https://github.com/cipolleschi/RNNewArchitectureLibraries/commit/f9379788ae7fa77fc91c58571f3b5d376004ce88)

-1. At the same level of example-library run `npx react-native init NewArchitecture --version next` (`next` takes the next version that is about to be released.
+1. At the same level of example-component run `npx react-native init NewArchitecture --version next` (`next` takes the next version that is about to be released.
 Any version >= 0.68 should work)
 1. `cd NewArchitecture && yarn add ../example-component`
 1. If running on iOS, install the dependencies with `cd ios && RCT_NEW_ARCH_ENABLED=1 pod install && cd ..`
 1. `npx react-native start` (In another terminal, to run Metro)